thex3family/thex3family-website/public/content/make-positive-impact/contribute/index.md

 ### Tangible Benefits

 Contributors get access to meaningful perks to help them improve their lives.
-You'll get special roles in our community, access to exclusive events, mentors, behind the scenes content, exclusive tools, and more.
+You'll get special roles in our community, access to exclusive events, mentors, behind-the-scenes content, exclusive tools, and more.

 ### Intangible Benefits

-We are committed to showcase and make the efforts you've made visible.
+We are committed to showcasing and making the efforts you've made visible.
 Every time you contribute, you will be able to see the impact of the efforts that you've made.

 ## Contributor vs Collaborator?